 Come ready for a day outdoors – Please come appropriately dressed for the weather and for an active day on the farm.
-This means closed-toed shoes, water and adequate sun protection.
+This means closed-toed shoes, water, and adequate sun protection.
 Lightweight pants are more suitable than shorts even on hot days.
 Reusable water bottles can be filled up in the Silo Lobby.

 Corporate Visits – If you are interested in bringing a group to Stone Barns, please email email@example.com.

 Please remember that many fences are electrified for our animals’ protection.
 Do not pet our animals.
 Whenever possible, and always before eating, clean your hands by washing and lathering vigorously for at least 20 seconds before rinsing.
 Wipes and sanitizers do not provide adequate protection.
 Children under 5, pregnant people, and individuals with heart disease or compromised immune systems should exercise caution while visiting any farm.

 Bikes – Visitors are welcome to bike to the Center, but bike riding is not permitted on the grounds of Stone Barns Center or on the Rockefeller State Park Preserve trails.
 Please leave and lock your bike at the rack by the gatehouse entrance.

-Photography – Upon entering the property, you grant to Stone Barns Center and its employees, agents and assigns the right to photograph you and your dependent(s) for use in Stone Barns Center print, electronic, and digital media and publications.
-Visitors are welcome to take photographs of Stone Barns Center for their own personal use and we encourage you to share your photos and tag us @stonebarns on Instagram!
+Photography – Upon entering the property, you grant to Stone Barns Center and its employees, agents and assignees the right to photograph you and your dependent(s) for use in Stone Barns Center print, electronic, and digital publications.
+Visitors are welcome to take photographs of Stone Barns Center for their own personal noncommercial use, and we encourage you to share your photos and tag us @stonebarns on Instagram!
 Please have in mind that Stone Barns Center often features the creative works of others, and this limited consent does not extend to works not owned by us.

 Smoking – Stone Barns Center is a smoke-free campus.
 Smoking is also not permitted in the Rockefeller State Park.